idrisovazat/a.idrisov/Tester/README.md

 Semester work on IT.
-Tester is a program to test users.
+Tester is a program which tests users.
 Was done by Ravshan Mirzojonov and Azat Idrisov.